About Bitfinex Cryptocurrency Exchange

 For more information on how to thoroughly secure your Bitfinex account, visit the Security section of the Bitfinex Knowledge Base.

 Making A Deposit

 Once your account is fully secured, you can begin to fund your account by locating the “Deposit” button in the upper right-hand corner.
-Clicking this button takes you to the deposit page and here you can choose Us Dollar, Tether or from a list of cryptocurrencies in order to deposit.
+Clicking the deposit button takes you to the deposit page where you can choose fiat ($USD), Tether or from a list of cryptocurrencies available to make a deposit.

 Note that there are three (3) wallets to choose from, which are: